-Generally excluded from the audit scope Generally included in the audit scope for desktop review Generally included in the audit scope for site visit Activities leading up to the Ore body delineation stage, including: Delineation or evaluation activities, taking into consideration: Projects where: • the mine is now under • prospecting; scale, expenditures (e.g. US\$100 million cut-off): construction; and area selection; target identification; and initial drilling. presence of significant social or environmental issues; a free, prior and informed consent process is under way (if applicable). · muardining. works such as new airstrips, permanent or high-impact roads, multi-year camps; bulk sampling, on-site processing facilities; and start of feasibility studies.
+GENERALLY EXCLUDED FROM THE AUDIT SCOPE GENERALLY INCLUDED IN THE AUDIT SCOPE FOR DESKTOP REVIEW GENERALLY INCLUDED IN THE AUDIT SCOPE FOR SITE VISIT Activities leading up to the Ore body delineation stage, including: Prospecting; Area selection; Target identification; and Initial drilling.
+Delineation or evaluation activities, taking into consideration: Scale, expenditures (e.g. US\$100 million cut-off); Presence of significant social or environmental issues; Works such as new airstrips, permanent or high-impact roads, multi-year camps; Bulk sampling, on-site processing facilities; and Start of feasibility studies.
+Projects where: The mine is now under construction; and A free, prior and informed consent process is under way (if applicable).